Agentic-Insights/voice-bot/README.md

 # 🤖 Voice Bot

-Voice Bot Server is a custom version of Vocode Telephony Server with FastAPI, designed for creating intelligent voice agents for phone calls.
+Voice Bot Server is an opinionated version of Vocode Telephony Server with FastAPI - Deepgram, OpenAI, and ElevenLabs are used here to achieve a realistic sounding agent.
 This project enables you to build and deploy conversational AI agents that can handle inbound and outbound phone calls for various use cases such as information collection, appointment scheduling, sales, customer support, and more.

 ## 🌟 Overview